EricDiCiv5/LABs_Continguts_Multimedia/Projecte_Asteroids/assets/Explosions/README.md

 2.- Here I'll put a variety of different explosion images extracted through all the internet with no copyright infringement intended and also not commercial purposes, giving the possibility for the user to change the type of explosion of the game going to lines
-22,24 and 25 of the javascript file "EDC_game.js" and overwrite the previous explosion just by typing "explosion[Large/Medium/Small]X.png" or "explosion[Large/Medium/Small]X.jpg" (X goes from none to 5).
+22,24 and 25 of the javascript file "EDC_game.js" and overwrite the previous one just by typing "explosion[Large/Medium/Small]X.png" or "explosion[Large/Medium/Small]X.jpg" (X goes from none to 5).

 Greetings and have fun, EDC!